SaltyGraham/Azutoru/README.md

   * Demonstrated by Unalaq and Korra, healers will be able to "pacify" mobs with spiritbending, effectively just removing them from the world.
 If used on a human or passive mob, it will attempt to destroy their soul, slowly killing them.
 #### Ice
 * IceRidge
-  * This ability will create a wall of ice that extend in a certain controllable direction like JedCore's EarthLine
+  * This ability will create a wall of ice that extends in a certain controllable direction like JedCore's EarthLine
 * IceShots
   * Demonstrated by Kya during her fight with Zaheer, this combo creates a ring of water around the user and shoots ice shards from the ring
 #### Plant